-Pathways to Play is a new initiative helping people with disability to unlock their potential and have some fun with sports.
+Pathways to Play is an initiative helping people with disability to unlock their potential and have some fun with sports.

 The program provides connections for people with disability aged 9 years and over to participate in a variety of sports, offering a chance to: